cohmathonc/hprcc/README.md

 ## Features

 **hprcc** configures [targets](https://books.ropensci.org/targets/) pipelines for COH clusters _Apollo_ and _Gemini_.
 Targets provides a simple but powerful framework for running R code.
 It avoids unnecessary computation for tasks that are up to date, natively supports parallel computing and abstracts files as R objects.
-Also included are some handy functions for logging R jobs run via SLURM.
+The [`autometric`](https://wlandau.github.io/autometric/) package is used to gather resource usage metrics on the SLURM cluster.

 You can easily configure your own SLURM resource requests (CPU, RAM, walltime) to run multiprocess jobs on cluster nodes with `create_controller()` or use pre-configured shortcuts according to the job type: